Headless WooCommerce with Next.js: The Ultimate Guide 2026

 Interface

-WPGraphQL enables highly efficient, precise data transfer without overfetching.
+WPGraphQL enables highly efficient, precise, and typed data transmission without overfetching.

 🎨